We understand that the application, offer and enrolment process for university can be a little daunting. That's why we're here to help!

 *Available only for eligible Year 12 school leavers.
 Other applicants will have the opportunity to apply for Professional Postgraduate Degrees in Dentistry, Medicine and Law via the applicable Graduate or Standard pathway.

 Whatever question you have, we're sure you're not the only person who's considered it.
 We've put together a list of some of the most frequently asked questions about getting into UWA.
-If your question isn't listed, send it through to us, and we'll get back to you as soon as possible.
+If your question isn't listed, send us an email, and we'll get back to you as soon as possible.

 We'll be available when your WACE results are released - so whether the news is better or worse than you hoped for, you'll be able to get sound advice from our friendly, experienced staff.